hanana2000/Clinical_Isolate_target_gene_alignments/README.md

         - If you have decided to run the isolates against two sets of target genes, then you can use the compare_hits_between_refs.py script to compare the top hits between either, and determine the top hit using the logic outlined in the repo diagram.
 - align_target_genes folder
     - mafft_target_genes.py:
-        - This script will align two sets of target genes from different reference genomes.
-The number of target genes per ref genome must be the same.
+        - Aligns matched sets of target genes from two reference genomes and summarizes per-pair differences.